Noncrossing Longest Paths and Cycles: Some Properties of Longest Paths and Cycles

 In this section we give some structural properties of longest paths and cycles, possibly of independent interest.
 We state these properties only for cycles, but they hold for paths as well.
 Two edges are in \emph{convex position} if they are edges of their convex hull.
 Two directed edges in convex position have {\em the same orientation} if they are both directed clockwise or counterclockwise along their convex hull.

 \begin{observation} Suppose that we orient the edges of a longest cycle $C$ to make it a directed cycle.
-Then $C$ cannot have pair of non-adjacent edges that are in convex position and have the same orientation along their convex hull. \end{observation}
+Then $C$ cannot have \rv{any} pair of nonadjacent edges that are in convex position and have the same orientation along their convex hull. \end{observation}

 To verify this, note that if $C$ has two such edges, say $e_1$ and $e_2$, then flipping them (replacing $e_1$ and $e_2$ by the two diagonals of the convex hull of $e_1$ and $e_2$) would produce a longer undirected cycle as in Figure~\ref{inconsistent-fig}(a).
-Since $e_1$ and $e_2$ have the same orientation along their convex hull, the flip does not break the cycle into two components. { If every directed simple polygon $S$ contained a pair of non-adjacent edges in convex position with the same orientation along their convex hull, Observation~\ref{inconsistent-obs} would imply Conjecture~\ref{cycle-conjecture}.
-However, some simple polygons do not have edges that can be flipped in this way; see e.g., Figure~\ref{inconsistent-fig}(b).}
+Since $e_1$ and $e_2$ have the same orientation along their convex hull, the flip does not break the cycle into two components. { If every directed simple polygon $S$ contained a pair of nonadjacent edges in convex position with the same orientation along their convex hull, Observation~\ref{inconsistent-obs} would imply Conjecture~\ref{cycle-conjecture}.
+However, some simple polygons do not have edges that can be flipped in this way; see \rv{for example}, Figure~\ref{inconsistent-fig}(b).}

 \begin{observation} The longest cycle need not contain an edge between diametric points. \end{observation}

 {To verify this observation consider an isosceles right triangle $abc$ whose right angle is at $b$.
 Place one point at $a$, one point at $c$, and two or more points very close to $b$.
 Then, the longest cycle does not contain the diametric point pair $\{a,c\}$.
 This observation implies that a longest cycle may not be achieved by greedily choosing longest edges.